Top 10 Things to Do in New Zealand

 New Zealand is home to many fascinating native species of birds and marine life, but the one everyone wants to see is the unusual kiwi bird.
 You’ll be lucky to see one of these elusive nocturnal birds in the wild though, so your best shot is to see the birds in conservation kiwi houses around the country.
 (Although, we consider seeing a kiwi bird in the wild much more rewarding).

-Find out more in Where to See Kiwi Birds in New Zealand.
+See our guide, Where to See Kiwi Birds in New Zealand to learn more.

 NZPocketGuide.com© NZPocketGuide.com